TM312/mllrs.io/content/articles/aws-transcribe.md

     # if above causes errors we can provide the credentials directly, like
     s3_client = boto3.client(
         "s3",
         aws_access_key_id=AWS_ACCESS_KEY_ID,
         aws_secret_access_key=AWS_SECRET_ACCESS_KEY,
         region_name=AWS_DEFAULT_REGION
     )

     ```

     In the [docs](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#client) we can get a good overview of available methods.
-Boto3 is quite comfortable to work with as the available resources and methods and its behavior are fairly consistent across services.
+Boto3 is quite comfortable to work with as the available resources and methods and their behavior are fairly consistent across services.

-    We can check the currently available
+    We can check if there exist any buckets for this account by using the <a href='https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Client.list_buckets'>`list_buckets` method of the S3 client</a>: `s3_client.list_buckets()`.

+    This returns a dictionary with different meta data.
+The *'Bucket'*-key contains a list of existing buckets and is empty since we haven't yet created any bucket.

+    This time we are going to create two buckets, one that holds the video files as input, and another one into which we are going to store the output transcripts.

+    ```py
+    S3_NAME_INPUT = 'demo-s3-input-video'
+    S3_NAME_OUTPUT = 'demo-s3-output-transcript'

+    s3_client.create_bucket(
+        ACL='private',
+        Bucket=S3_NAME_INPUT,
+        CreateBucketConfiguration={
+            'LocationConstraint': AWS_DEFAULT_REGION
+        }
+    )

+    s3_client.create_bucket(
+        ACL='private',
+        Bucket=S3_NAME_OUTPUT,
+        CreateBucketConfiguration={
+            'LocationConstraint': AWS_DEFAULT_REGION
+        }
+    )
+    ```

+    Above we use the `create_bucket`-method for each of the two buckets providing a name (key: *Bucket*), location (key: *CreateBucketConfiguration*), and access control list (key: *ACL*).
+The access control list defines the who can access the bucket and it's objects as well as the type of access, such as read/write.
+Here, *'private'* is one of a few predefined sets of access permissions.
+It provides us with full control over the bucket and restricts any other user from access.
+More details are in the [docs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acl-overview.html).

+    <dynamic-image filename='cannedACL.png' article-slug='aws-transcribe' alt='Overview of AWS Canned ACL'>Overview of provided canned ACLs as of June 2021.</dynamic-image>

+    Let's verify that the two buckets have been created:

     ```py
     def print_bucket_list(s3_client) -> None: